ARTICLES

 Propagation and Pruning Your Peperomia Plants

 Plant enthusiasts often find joy in propagating string of turtles.
-The process tends to be straightforward and highly rewarding.
+The process tends to be straightforward.
 In many cases, even small clippings can yield new plants when handled properly.

 Pruning these plants mostly involves removing damaged leaves and maintaining a balanced form.